lyndachiwetelu/lyndachiwetelu/README.md

 On [my website](http://lyndachiwetelu.com)

 ### What technologies am I currently working with?
-React & Node.js on my own and PHP - for work
+iOS, React & Node.js on my own and PHP - for work